jepstein-eagle/adaptable/packages/adaptable/readme/functions/user-filter-function.md

 **Can a User Filter include more than one column?**

 No.  A User Filter references just one column so that it can then be re-used in other queries and made available in the Column Filter dropdown.
-You can create multi-column queries but they are Advanced Searches.
+You can create multi-column queries but they are Queries.

 Can we ship with our own User Filters?****